astronomer/airflow-guides/guides/dag-best-practices.md

 See [here](https://github.com/airflow-plugins/) for examples!

-### Change the name of your DAG when you change the start date.
+### Change the name of your DAG when you change the start date

 Changing the `start_date` of a DAG creates a new entry in Airflow's database, which could confuse the scheduler because there will be two DAGs with the same name but different schedules.

 Changing the name of a DAG also creates a new entry in the database, which powers the dashboard, so follow a consistent naming convention since changing a DAG's name doesn't delete the entry in the database for the old name.

-### Avoid top level code in your DAG file.
+### Avoid top level code in your DAG file

 The Airflow executor executes top level code on every heartbeat, so a small amount of top level code can cause performance issues.
 Try to treat the DAG file like a config file and leave all the heavy lifting for the hook and operator.